Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 |$149, either 80K personal or 150K household income requirement||Apply Now|

 |Home Trust Preferred Visa||None||* 1% cash back on eligible purchases||$0, no income requirements||Apply Now|

 0% Foreign Transaction Fees Credit Cards in Canada

-Given that 99% of Canadian credit cards charge this fee, it may surprise you that a few cards use to exist that charged absolutely nothing in foreign exchange fees other than the small spread the bank itself pays.
+Given that 99% of Canadian credit cards charge this fee, it may surprise you that a few cards used to exist that charged absolutely nothing in foreign exchange fees other than the small spread the bank itself pays.

 Unfortunately, those cards have done a disappearing act.
 Cards like the Sears Mastercard and a few Scotia cards that were grandfathered axed the foreign currency discount.

-In fact, it looks like Chase may be winding down their business here in Canada having sold off many of the cards in their portfolio.
+And sadly, it looks like Chase may be winding down their business here in Canada altogether, having sold off many of the cards in their portfolio.
 Plus, after announcing that they would be closing all Chase Amazon.ca Visa and Chase Marriott Visa accounts on March 15th, 2018, in the world of No Foreign Exchange Fee cards, there are only slim pickings left.

 Top Foreign Transaction Fee Credit Cards